hanabi/hanabi.github.io/Reference.md

   * If Alice's 4 is a blue 4, then this would be a normal *Self-Finesse*, and Alice should blind-play blue 3 from slot 2.
   * If Alice's 4 is a red 4, then this would be an *Elimination Self-Finesse*, and Alice should blind-play red 3 from slot 4.
   * Alice knows that in this situation, you always supposed to assume a normal *Finesse*, so she blind-plays blue 3 from slot 2.

-### Play Elimination

-* When you discard something important, that triggers the writing of *Elimination Notes* on your own hand.
-This is *Discard Elimination* and is described above.
-But there are other ways that *Elimination Notes* are triggered.
-* When another player plays a clued card in their hand that they should not have known was playable yet, it implies that they saw the other possibilities in someone else's hand.
-Thus, this should trigger you to write *Elimination Notes* on your hand.
-(Specifically, *Play Elimination* notes, as opposed to *Discard Elimination Notes*.)

-### Double Discard Elimination

-* When a player who is in a *Double Discard* situation discards anyway with an obvious clue to give (such as an off-chop 5), it implies that they **see** the other copy of the card, and were not *Double Discarding* at all.
-* Thus, when this occurs, you should write *Elimination Notes* on your entire hand for that card.

 <br />